 • Fundamental-Weighted: This method weights securities based on fundamental factors like dividends, earnings, or revenue.
 Examples include the Pimco RAFI ESG U.S. ETF (RAFE) and the Schwab Fundamental U.S. Large Company Index ETF (FNDX).

-Rebalancing of equity indexes is triggered by shifts in market trends, changes in company size, or fluctuations in sector performance.
-This rebalancing ensures that the indexes remain aligned with their intended economic focus and continue to provide accurate benchmarks.
+Rebalancing of equity indexes gets triggered by shifts in market trends, changes in company size, or swings in sector performance.
+The goal is always the same: keep the index aligned with its intended economic focus and keep it delivering an accurate benchmark.
+Reuters financial coverage regularly tracks the biggest equity index changes as they’re announced.

 Fixed-Income Indexes

-Fixed-income indexes track the performance of bonds and other debt instruments.
-These indexes include government, corporate, and municipal bonds, and require regular rebalancing to accurately reflect the bond market’s composition.
+Fixed-income indexes track the performance of bonds and other debt instruments, covering government, corporate, and municipal bonds.
+They need regular rebalancing to stay accurate as the bond market’s composition shifts.

 • Bloomberg Barclays U.S. Aggregate Bond Index: This index includes a broad range of U.S. investment-grade bonds, such as Treasuries, corporate bonds, and mortgage-backed securities.
 As of 2024, this index represents over $22 trillion in bonds.